ardeora-cmu/lab7-rest-programming/README.md

 1. Create a new project in IntelliJ named RESTServicePrj.
 This will be a Java Enterprise project.
 The Project template will be "REST Service".
-We are using TomEE and the recent Project SDK.
+We are using TomEE and a recent Java SDK.
 Select Java, Maven, and JUint.

 2. Be sure to select Jakarta EE 9 in the version drop down box.